-In-vitro testing under the ToxCast program, showed biological activity of DEHP in 40 out of the 1080 (i.e. 3.7%) tests conducted.
-Chemical activities of DEHP associated with observed in-vitro biological responses in the ToxCast database range between 0.025 to 1.06.
-In-vitro toxicities in non-ToxCast studies range between 0.13 and 0.45 with the exception of one study that used a dosing concentration with an apparent chemical activity of approximately 4.5.
-The range of chemical activities associated with in-vitro biological activities (0.025-1) is in agreement with the range of chemical activities associated with the no and lowest-observed-adverse-effect levels in in-vivo studies (0.02-1).
-This suggests that less animal intensive in-vitro bioassays may be a reasonable alternative to in-vivo studies for DEHP.
-Also, the chemical activity approach may be a useful tool in the in-vitro to in-vivo extrapolation of biological responses.
-The range of chemical activities associated with biological activities in in-vitro tests also overlaps with the activity range associated with non-polar narcosis (0.01-This article is protected by copyright.
-All rights reserved 1).
-This suggests that biological activities in these bioassays may represent a mode of action described by non-polar narcosis.
-The possible lack or limited capacity for biotransformation in some of the bioassays may provide the circumstances for chemical activities of DEHP to reach the levels required for non-polar narcosis related biological activity.
-The observation that only a small fraction of the ToxCast in-vitro assays for DEHP shows biological activity indicates the importance of including appropriate receptors in testing protocols for conducting meaningful assessments.
-For very hydrophobic substances, such as DEHP, which have a high affinity for membranes and may elicit biological activity through interaction with membrane-bound receptors, the inclusion of membrane associated receptors may be appropriate.
+Under the ToxCast program, in vitro testing showed biological activity of DEHP in 40 of the 1080 (i.e., 3.7%) tests conducted.
+Chemical activities of DEHP associated with observed in vitro biological responses in the ToxCast database range from 0.025 to 1.06.
+In vitro toxicities in non-ToxCast studies range from 0.13 to 0.45, with the exception of 1 study that used a dosing concentration with an apparent chemical activity of approximately 4.5.
+The range of chemical activities associated with in vitro biological activities (0.025-1) is in agreement with the range of chemical activities associated with the NOECs and LOAELs in the in vivo studies (0.02-1).
+This suggests that less animal-intensive in vitro bioassays may be a reasonable alternative to in vivo studies for DEHP.
+Also, the chemical activity method may be a useful tool for in vitro to in vivo extrapolation of biological responses.
+The range of chemical activities associated with biological activities in the in vitro tests also overlaps with the activity range associated with nonpolar narcosis (0.01-1).
+This suggests that biological activities in these bioassays may represent a mode of action described by nonpolar narcosis.
+The possible lack or limited capacity for biotransformation in some of the bioassays may provide the circumstances for chemical activities of DEHP to reach the levels required for nonpolar, narcosis-related biological activity.
+The observation that only a small fraction of the ToxCast in vitro assays for DEHP shows biological activity indicates the importance of including appropriate receptors in testing protocols for conducting meaningful assessments.
+For very hydrophobic substances, such as DEHP, which have a high affinity for membranes and may elicit biological activity through interaction with membranebound receptors, the inclusion of membrane-associated receptors may be appropriate.

-In ToxCast in-vitro bioassays, MEHP was found to be biologically active in 31 of the 1080 tests (i.e., 2.9%).
-In the in-vitro tests using intact cells (n=26 tests), MEHP exhibited responses at chemical activities ranging between 0.000003 to 0.005, which are lower than those observed for DEHP in invitro tests.
-Chemical activities corresponding with acute mortality of MEHP in in-vivo studies ranged between 0.0005 to 0.01, hence also lower than those of DEHP.
-Both in-vivo and in-vitro studies indicate a toxicological potency of MEHP greater than that of DEHP.
-The activity ranges for responses in in-vivo and in-vitro tests overlap (Figure 2B) indicating that biological activity of MEHP in in-vivo and in-vitro tests occurs within a similar chemical activity range of 10-6 to 10-2.
-This finding also supports the replacement of in-vivo tests by in-vitro tests and encourages further research into the application of chemical activity for in-vitro to in-vivo extrapolation of biological responses.
-However, the fact that only 2.9% of ToxCast in-vitro bioassays show biological activity illustrates the importance of choosing appropriate receptors in in-vitro testing protocols.
+In ToxCast in vitro bioassays, MEHP was found to be biologically active in 31 of the 1080 tests (i.e., 2.9%).
+In the in vitro tests using intact cells (n = 26 tests), MEHP exhibited responses at chemical activities ranging between 0.000003 and 0.005, which are lower than those observed for DEHP in the in vitro tests.
+Chemical activities corresponding with acute mortality of MEHP in the in vivo studies ranged between 0.0005 and 0.01, hence also lower than those of DEHP.
+Both in vivo and in vitro studies indicate a toxicological potency of MEHP greater than that of DEHP.
+The activity ranges for responses in the in vivo and the in vitro tests overlap (Figure 2B), establishing that biological activity of MEHP in the in vivo and the in vitro tests occurs within a similar chemical activity range of 10^{-6} to 10^{-2} .
+This finding also supports the replacement of in vivo tests by in vitro tests and encourages further research into the application of chemical activity for in vitro to in vivo extrapolation of biological responses.
+Nevertheless, the fact that only 2.9% of the ToxCast in vitro bioassays show biological activity conveys the importance of choosing appropriate receptors in the in vitro testing protocols.